nikito7/edpbox-dev/tasmota/esp8266/README.md

 If all fails, flash normal with USB.

+---

 Warning:

-- Não usar o minimal com esphome. ⚠️
+- Não usar o minimal na mudança do esphome para tasmota. ⚠️